geoscan/Esp32Cam/components/buffered_file_transfer/README.md

 respective components over the appropriate event key (see "buffered_file_transfer/Sub.hpp" for the list of topics).

-# Memory
+# Buffer memory (RAM)

+An encapsulating overhead over a RAM chunk is used, which is comprised of 2
+entities:

+- File;
+    - Stores the current state of writing into the memory;
+- File system;
+    - Handles allocation affairs.

-# Limitations and ontological constraints
+## Limitations and ontological constraints

 - Plain file structure is implied, no directories;
-- A notion of session is employed, i.e. the process of writing to a file is
+- The process of writing to a file is a multistaged stateful process: open, write, close, seek;
-  stateful: open, write, close;
 - A file is viewed as an array of bytes;